Oportunitati de finantare

 Overcoming these barriers to adopting healthier food consumption habits for the improved health of Europe’s children and adolescents, and the improved health of the planet, is one of the needs that the WASTELINE project will address.

 Research on the link between climate change and obesity has only recently been published.
-Between 2019 and 2020, this link has been discussed within the scientific and academic communities, but there has been no attempt in Europe to date to engage primary school teachers, as the first formal educators in a child’s life, to discuss and debate how habits can be
+Between 2019 and 2020, this link has been discussed within the scientific and academic communities, but there has been no attempt in Europe to date to engage primary school teachers, as the first formal educators in a child’s life, to discuss and debate how habits can be changed at a young age to impact how children grow and develop – so that the next generation may be empowered to tackle both the obesity epidemic and the climate crises.

-community, by providing essential targeted training to enable them use challenge-based learning methodologies and to develop their own challenge-based learning resources to enhance how health promotion and climate education is approached in the primary school curriculum.
+The WASTELINES project will also address this need for suitable continuous professional development training for primary school teachers and other school staff in the primary school community, by providing essential targeted training to enable them use challenge-based learning methodologies and to develop their own challenge-based learning resources to enhance how health promotion and climate education is approached in the primary school curriculum.

+Objectives: Obesity and climate change are two significant issues facing society throughout Europe.
 What we aim to achieve by addressing these two issues in an inter-linked approach targeted at primary schools, can best be described by reviewing the impact that we aim to achieve local, regional, national, European and international levels as a result of the WASTELINES project:

 Outcomes: